Steady&True

 Do I need to do all of these practices to get benefits?

 No. The fastest way to accomplish nothing is to try to do everything at once.
 There's no rush here.
-You could start withone cue + one tool for a week (example: “after emails → 1 physiological sigh”).
+You could start with one cue + one tool for a week (example: “when I read an email that stresses me out → 3 physiological sighs”).
 Consistency beats intensity.

 Is this therapy?